U.S. Route 9 in New Jersey: Toms River to Freehold

-Joined with the eight-lane Garden State Parkway, US 9 briefly passes through Berkeley Township again before crossing the Toms River and entering the township of the same name.
+Joined with the eight-lane GSP, US 9 briefly passes through Berkeley Township again before crossing the Toms River and entering the township of Toms River.
 Here, the road reaches the exit for CR 527.
 Past CR 527, the road comes to a cloverleaf interchange with Route 37 at exit 82.
-US 9 leaves the Garden State Parkway again at the next exit, just before the Toms River Toll Plaza.
-At this point, the route intersects the northern terminus of Route 166 and heads north along Lakewood Road, a four-lane divided road that comes to an intersection with CR 571.
+US 9 leaves the GSP again at the next exit, just before the Toms River Toll Plaza.
+At this point, the route intersects the northern terminus of Route 166 and an exit for southbound Route 166, which it takes via GSP exit 83.
+At this point, it heads north along Lakewood Road, a four-lane divided road that comes to an intersection with CR 571.
 Following this intersection, the road passes wooded suburban areas, turning more to the north-northwest.
 After a turn to the north, US 9 reaches an interchange with Route 70, a route connecting the northern part of the Jersey Shore to the Delaware Valley.

 After this junction, the road takes the name River Avenue as it comes into Lakewood Township.
-Upon entering Lakewood Township, the road passes commercial establishments containing Monmouth Medical Center Southern Campus and running through tree-covered residential neighborhoods.
-After crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the road passes to the east of Lake Carasaljo as it intersects CR 528/CR 547.
+Upon entering Lakewood Township, the road then passes commercial establishments containing Monmouth Medical Center Southern Campus and running through the tree-covered residential neighborhoods.
+After crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, the road passes to the east of Lake Carasaljo as it intersects with CR 528 and CR 547.
 At this intersection, CR 547 forms a concurrency with US 9 and the two routes continue north on Madison Avenue, crossing the Metedeconk River, which Lake Carasaljo is formed from.
 After intersecting the western terminus of Route 88, Madison Avenue continues north through the commercial and residential center of Lakewood as a four-lane undivided road, with CR 547 splitting from US 9 by turning east.
-Entering a business area, the route crosses CR 526, turning into a divided highway called the Lila W. Thompson Memorial Highway.
+Entering a business area, the route crosses paths with CR 526.

-US 9 enters Howell Township, Monmouth County, at the point where it crosses over the North Branch Metedeconk River.
+US 9 enters Howell Township, Monmouth County, where it becomes the Lila W. Thompson Memorial Highway and at the point where it crosses over the North Branch Metedeconk River.
 The road runs north, lined with businesses and shopping centers as it has several intersections with jughandles.
 In this area, the route reaches an interchange with I-195, where US 9 begins a northwestward slant.
 After this interchange, the highway continues north and passes west of the Howell Park & Ride, with a bus stop next to the northbound lanes serving NJ Transit busses.
 Past here, the highway enters Freehold Township, where it crosses CR 524.